satanlabs/admin/README.md

-# admin
+# admin (front-end code container)

+ - This repo. is being used to host the admin-panel (front-end) on GitHub @ https://admin.satanlabs.com

-TRANSPILED CODE
+ - This repo. contains TRANSPILED CODE - from the `admin-panel` repository.

-NO actual (productively) workable code.
+ - NO actual (productively) workable code.

+## Steps

+  - transpile/build code from `admin-panel` repo. using npm

+  - copy the built code here

+  - push the code to Github-remote